Sevastromo/sevastromo.github.io/top10.md

 1. **Escape From Tarkov** - the best multiplayer/co-op experience I've ever had.
 An FPS thats verges on horror.
 Gun mechanics and handling that I wish were replicated in every realistic shooter I play.
 2. **[Battle Brothers: Blazing Deserts](https://sevastromo.github.io/2022/08/03/Battle-Brothers-Review.html#blazing-deserts)** - I've already said enough
 3. **Hades** - a fun, story-driven roguelike.
 The greek mythology is really well done with the gods all being memorable.
 Everything about the game is an 8/10.
 4. **Metro Exodus** - this game has grown on me a lot, but maybe its just because I'm remembering the open world sections and not everything else.
-It also keeps good company in my thoughts, along side the likes of Tarkvo and Stalker.
+It also keeps good company in my thoughts, along side the likes of Tarkov and Stalker.
 5. **Slay the Spire: The Watcher** - Unfortunately the most boring character out of the bunch.
 Fortunately, Slay the Spire is spectacular so their worst is others best.
 6. **Halo Master Chief Collection** - a fantastic bundle of the scattered memories I have of the Halo franchise, ranging from multiplayer maps I binged to death with my brothers, campaigns I played through with old friends, and stuff I missed from odd entries long ago.
 7. **Monster Train** banger soundtrack, fun gameplay, blegh visuals.